 What is true of the majority of fish though is that they will need one to two feeding sessions per day, each around 5 minutes long.

-It’s really important to make sure no food is left in the tank at the end of the feeding session, because as the food breaks down it will affect the water.
+It’s really important to make sure no food is left in the tank at the end of the feeding session because as the food breaks down it will affect the water.

-When you first start keeping fish, you should experiment with different amounts until you find the right amount for your fish – this will obviously require more time at the beginning but as soon as you know how much food they require it will only take 5-10 minutes per day.
+When you first start keeping fish, you should experiment with different amounts until you find the right amount for your fish – this will obviously require more time in the beginning but as soon as you know how much food they require it will only take 5-10 minutes per day.

 You may also choose to make your own fish food which will add to the time it takes to care for your fish.
 However there are many benefits to preparing your own food, the best one being – you can provide your fish with the exact nutrients that they need.

-Perhaps one of biggest time requirements to keeping fish is the maintenance aspect.
+Perhaps one of the biggest time requirements to keeping fish is the maintenance aspect.
 You’ll need to allow time in your maintenance schedule for:

 Testing the water